Repainting the wooden window frames of your house is like putting on a nice, new summer dress after a long, dreary

-Because paint stripper is a stronger chemical, it should be handled with gloves and protective eyewear.
+Because paint stripper is a more potent chemical, it should be handled with gloves and protective eyewear.

-Using a paintbrush, apply the homemade paint stripper on thickly over the old paint.
+Using a paintbrush, apply the store-bought or homemade paint stripper thickly over the old paint.

-Make sure you are thorough and get the stripper over every part of the paint to include cracks and gaps between the wood panels.
+Make sure you thoroughly get the stripper over every part of the paint, including cracks and gaps between the wood panels.

 The label on the paint stripper should specify how long to leave the stripper to set it into the paint.

-After waiting for the specified amount of time, use a firm but non-damaging edge to scrape the paint off.
+After waiting for a specified time, use a firm but non-damaging edge to scrape the paint off.

-This can be a plastic putty knife, credit card, or something similar.
+This can be a plastic putty knife, an old credit card, or something similar.

-You can use a thin object like a toothpick to scrape the paint out of cracks.
+You can use a thin object like a toothpick to scrape the paint out of the cracks.
 Be careful not to scratch the wood while doing this step.

-If the paint did not come completely off, use a heat gun for paint removal to soften the paint.
+If the paint does not come entirely off, use a heat gun for paint removal to soften the paint.

 Then add a little bit more paint remover and try again.

-Once all the paint is removed, wipe the area down with a cloth damp with water to clean off any last debris and remaining paint stripper.
+Once all the paint is removed, wipe the area with a damp cloth to clean off any last debris and remaining paint stripper.

 Once the area is clean and dry, you are ready to apply the paint.

 What to Do if the Window Frames are Water Damaged?

-This is usually a problem for homeowners who have old window frames made entirely of oak wood and installed outdoors.
+This is usually a problem for homeowners with old pre-painted window frames made entirely of oak and installed outdoors.

-With rainwater and moisture seeping over time into the sash and other parts of window frames, water damage is a common problem for them.
+With rainwater and moisture seeping over time into the sash and other parts of casement window frames, water damage is a common problem for them.

 Fortunately, there are ways by which you can deal with the wet wood problem without making a hole in your pocket.

-If the damage is minor, you can repair and seal the frame using a caulk, wood filler, and paint.
+If the damage is minor, you can repair and seal the rotten frame using a caulk or wood filler and then paint.

-Make sure that you use an exterior grade caulk that is specially made for doors and window frames.
+Make sure to use an exterior grade caulk for doors and window frames before painting.

-Repairing and fixing wet wood may seem to take a lot of your time and there is no guarantee that the problem is solved completely.
+Repairing and fixing wet wood may seem to take a lot of your time, and there’s no guarantee that the problem will be solved completely.